Mobility budget 2026

 Cash (38,07%)€1.027,89

 Tom has the right to have an Audi Q4 e-tron company car.
-He decided to start with the federal mobility budget, as he doesn’t need his company car and is eligible for housing costs within the federal mobility budget.
+He decided to start with the legal mobility budget, as he doesn’t need his company car and is eligible for housing costs within the legal mobility budget.
 An example of what is possible:

 Total budget€12.000